Academic, post-graduation education, employment, and other Carleton student and alumni outcomes.

 The Senior Survey is administered to college seniors during their last year in college.
 It includes about students' satisfaction, college activities and future plans.
 Carleton has participated in the survey in most years since 1998.

-We surveyed graduates of the Class of 2012 in the spring about what they were currently doing:
+We surveyed graduates of the Class of 2013 in the spring of 2014 about what they were currently doing:

 |Activity||N||% of respondents|

 Source: 2014 Alumni Survey (82% response rate.
 Percentages total to over 100% because some report engagement in multiple activities.
 Employment (FT or PT) is 91%, excluding those who said that they were also students.)

 Graduates Since 1990:

 Alumni employment for Carleton graduates since 1990, as recorded in the alumni database.
 The information in the summary table represents the most recent reported job category for Carleton alumni.
 Note that most of the information is self-reported, and some of the information may be out of date.

 Carleton's Pathways site: What can you do with a liberal arts degree?
 Never feel limited in entering a profession if there is no directly related undergraduate major.
 The Pathways site explores over 25 career fields that our graduates have entered without a corresponding undergraduate major.
 Want to be an architect?
 Game designer?
 Journalist? (etc.).
 The site explores what courses one might take, what types of internships, graduate study and fellowships are available, and who to contact at Carleton for more information.
 Examples of alumni in each profession are shown, and Carleton students can connect and network with alumni volunteers. [this link takes you elsewhere on Carleton's Web]